Some commonly used brand names are:

-Sibutramine is used together with a reduced-calorie diet to help you lose weight and to help keep the lost weight from returning.
-Sibutramine is thought to work by increasing the activity of certain chemicals, called norepinephrine and serotonin, in the brain. sibutramine is approved for use only in people who are very overweight.
+Sibutramine (si-BYOO-tra-meen) is used together with a reduced-calorie diet to help you lose weight and to help keep the lost weight from returning.
+Sibutramine is thought to work by increasing the activity of certain chemicals, called norepinephrine and serotonin, in the brain.
+This medicine is approved for use only in people who are very overweight.

-sibutramine is available only with your doctor's prescription, in the following dosage form:
+This medicine is available only with your doctor's prescription, in the following dosage form: